| Editors note: This is the conclusion of a two-part

 sealed plastic bags, each containing a five-fish pool of

+the samples.
 Although toxicologic problems are not commonly

 encountered in a private salmonid aquaculture setting, samples